MustardOS/mustardos.github.io/release/progress/canada.md

 > within the internal structure we have been forced to release this as a full image rather than an update.
 Apologies for
 > any inconvenience.

+{: .warning }
+> Upon installation on devices with SD2 inserted your `MUOS` folder will be moved to `MUOS_old` to ensure update safety.
+> However do not panic, your save games, configurations, and other user data can be safely copied back.
+However please
+> do so with caution as there may be conflicts.

 {: .note }
 > Please ensure you read the handy hotkeys on the front page (<a href="https://muos.dev">https://muos.dev</a>) as there
 > are a few changes that have been made.
 Including the change from **POWER** to **START** for the charging module along